 No – this is still an investigation.
 That being said, the attorneys are sufficiently suspicious about the way these 401(k)s are being handled and feel their suspicion warrants further investigation.

-If you work for any of the following companies and have a 401(k) plan through your job, the attorneys working with ClassAction.org would like to hear from you.
+If you work for any of the following companies and have a 401(k) plan through your job, an attorney may be able to help you.

 How Could I Have Been Charged Excessive Fees?